 The fact that Emmanuel Tjeknavorian is a musician of unique subtlety and intellectual depth has also spread to the important international concert halls and orchestras, and so a large number of top-class engagements awaited him in the 2020/2021 season: as a conductor, for example, he made his debut with the Tonkünstler Orchestra, the Graz Philharmonic and the Philharmonie Zuidnederland.
 As a soloist, Tjeknavorian has appeared with the Royal Stockholm Philharmonic Orchestra, the WDR Symphony Orchestra, the Gewandhaus Orchestra under Franz Welser-Möst and several others.

-As the youngest Artist in Residence in the history of the Vienna Musikverein, Tjeknavorian created his own cycle at the tradition-steeped house last season.
-He also returned to the Konzerthaus Dortmund as a “Rising Star” and made his debut as a conductor at the Vienna Konzerthaus with the Vienna Chamber Orchestra.
+As the youngest “Artist in Residence” in the history of the Vienna Musikverein, Tjeknavorian created his own cycle at the tradition-rich house last season.
+He also returned to the Konzerthaus Dortmund as a “young savage” and made his conducting debut at the Vienna Konzerthaus with the Vienna Chamber Orchestra.

-Particularly significant were his performances at the Salzburg Mozart Week and at the Festival de Paques in Aix-en-Provence, where he played Mozart’s own “Costa violin”.
+Significant were his performances at the Salzburg Mozart Week and at the Festival de Paques in Aix-en-Provence, where he played Mozart’s own “Costa violin”.

 Emmanuel Tjeknavorian plays on a violin by Antonio Stradivari, Cremona, 1698, kindly provided to him by a patron of London’s “Beare’s International Violin Society”.